Center Moriches Theatre

 This medium sized, wooden, gabled building began its life as Senekes Hall, an opera house, in 1884.
 Sometime around the beginning of the 20th century it was relocated to its present site from Montauk Highway when Canal Street was built.
 In the new location the building served as, among other things, the gymnasium for the high school around World War I, before becoming a motion picture theatre.
 It is listed as the Opera House in the 1914-1915 edition of American Motion Picture Directory.

 Somewhere along the way it also lost its Victorian architecture including a belfry.
 In the 1940’s a second entrance was provided since, initially, there was only a small flight of steps running parallel to the front of the building leading to a single door.
-The theatre eventually became part of the Prudential Circuit chain and closed in the early-1950’s (1954?).
+The theatre eventually became part of the Prudential Circuit chain and closed August 7, 1955.

 Shortly thereafter it reopened as a dry cleaning establishment, a simple transformation by removing the seats and bringing in all the cleaning apparatus since the auditorium was level.
 The lobby was also reconfigured and the second entrance removed.
 The only physical remnants of its history on site are two theatre cards from 1946 displayed behind the retail counter and the openings from the projection booth which has now been converted to an office.